emit-rs/emit/book/src/producing-events/metrics/reporting-sources.md

 // so it observes cancellation etc, but works for this illustration. std::thread::spawn(move || {
     loop {
-        // You could also use `sample_metrics` here and tweak the extents of metrics
+        // You could also use `sample_metrics` here instead of `emit_metrics`
-        // to ensure they're all aligned together reporter.emit_metrics(emit::runtime::shared());
+        // to do something else with the `Metric` values reporter.emit_metrics(emit::runtime::shared());

         std::thread::sleep(std::time::Duration::from_secs(30));
     }
 });
 ```

+## Normalization of timestamps

+The [`Reporter`](https://docs.rs/emit/0.11.4/emit/metric/struct.Reporter.html) type will attempt to normalize the extents of any metrics sampled from its sources.
+Normalization will:

+1. Take the current timestamp, `now`, when sampling metrics.
+2. If the metric sample has no extent, or has a point extent, it will be replaced with `now`.
+3. If the metric sample has a range extent, the end will be set to `now` and the start will be `now` minus the original length.
+If this would produce an invalid range then the original is kept.

+When the `std` Cargo feature is enabled this will be done automatically.
+In other cases, normalization won't happen unless it's configured by [`Reporter::normalize_with_clock`](https://docs.rs/emit/0.11.4/emit/metric/struct.Reporter.html#method.normalize_with_clock).

+Normalization can be disabled by calling [`Reporter::without_normalization`](https://docs.rs/emit/0.11.4/emit/metric/struct.Reporter.html#method.without_normalization).